-All parties will be provided with a comprehensive (electronic) brochure detailing options and resources, which the Title IX Coordinator may also review with the parties in person.
+All parties will be provided with a comprehensive electronic brochure detailing options and resources, which the Title IX Coordinator may also review with the parties in person.

-3. Independence and Conflict of Interest
+4. Independence and Conflict of Interest

-The Title IX Coordinator acts with independence and authority, free from bias and conflicts of interest.
+The Title IX Coordinator acts with independence and authority free from bias and conflicts of interest.
 The Title IX Coordinator oversees all resolutions under this Policy and these procedures.
-Investigators, Decision-Makers (including Appeal Decision-Makers), and Advisors are vetted and trained to ensure they are not biased for or against any party in a specific complaint, or for or against Complainants and/or Respondents, generally.
+Investigators, Decision-makers (including Appeal Decision-Makers), and Advisors are vetted and trained to ensure they are not biased for or against any party in a specific complaint, or for or against Complainants and/or Respondents, generally.

-To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, contact the School's managing owner/Director Amy Walker.
+To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, contact the School's Managing Directors Shabeer Niru and Yasmin Niru.
 Concerns of bias, misconduct, discrimination, or a potential conflict of interest by any other individual involved facilitating the Grievance Process should be raised with the Title IX Coordinator.

-4. Administrative Contact Information
+5. Administrative Contact Information